security-force-monitor/fmtrpt_data/README.md

-# Foreign Military and Training Report: Parsing project (Alpha release: July 2019)
+# Foreign Military and Training Report: Parsing project

 A dataset on unclassified training activities for non-US security forces arranged and funded by the United States Department of State and Department of Defence between 2001 and 2018.
 Sources, scraping, cleaning and publishing toolset included.